douglalonde/ecs-refarch-cloudformation/README.md

 ### Deploy multiple environments (e.g., dev, test, pre-production)

+Simply use the script ecs-refarch-cloudformation/create_cluster_infrastructure.sh CLUSTERNAME i.e. in that repo, run: create_cluster_infrastructure.sh QA

 Deploy another CloudFormation stack from the same set of templates to create a new environment.
 The stack name provided when deploying the stack is prefixed to all taggable resources (e.g., EC2 instances, VPCs, etc.) so you can distinguish the different environment resources in the AWS Management Console.

+### Update and Deploy the Website
+Make any changes to the code in the repo bulletin-board-app-base, git add, commit and push.
+To deploy the resultant ECS Docker container to a stack, in the bulletin-board-app-base repo, run the script:

+./update_website_service.sh CLUSTER_NAME

 ### Change the VPC or subnet IP ranges